 Increasing your Fantasy return on investment is what we’re all trying to accomplish every Fantasy Football season, even if we don’t realize it.
 We’ll explain Fantasy ROI in a second, but first you need to understand how much money is being spent by all of your opponents.
+If you would like to make some real life investments then you may want to invest in index funds.
+You may also be interested in looking at comparison websites to save money in real life, you can save money by comparing all sorts such as cars, utilities, mortgages etc. as you may want to remortgage your house.
+Perhaps this is an option for you after playing fantasy football!

 During the summer 2017 Fantasy Sports Trade Association (FSTA), Ipsos Marketing reported that nearly 60 million people play Fantasy Sports in Canada and the United States.
 Fantasy Sports is a $7.22 billion industry, and while a lot of that money includes league fees and ancillary activities, like draft parties and Fantasy prizes, a lot of it is being spent on Fantasy Football research assistance.